mattups/macos-cleaner/README.md

 `~/Library/Caches`.

 Once done, you will still see the folder's structure, but everything inside will be deleted.
 This is the safest thing to do.
 System Caches will not be affected in any way.

+## Features
+Maybe other feature other than user's cache clearing will be added in future.